kcartlidge/ArgsParser/README.md

 MyApp -run data "Site Title" --serve -ignore -port 3000
 ```

-There are a few things wrong here with this input:
+There are a few things wrong with this input in relation to the setup of the options/flags in the example usage code:

 - The `-write` option is required but not provided
 - The provided `-run` option is not defined